lmfit/lmfit-py/_sources/confidence.rst.txt

 The lmfit :mod:`confidence` module allows you to explicitly calculate confidence intervals for variable parameters.
-For most models, it is not
-necessary: the estimation of the standard error from the estimated covariance matrix is normally quite good.
+For most models, it is not necessary since the estimation of the standard error from the estimated covariance matrix is normally quite good.

-But for some models, e.g. a sum of two exponentials, the approximation begins to fail.
+But for some models, the sum of two exponentials for example, the approximation begins to fail.
 For this case, lmfit has the function :func:`conf_interval` to calculate confidence intervals directly.
 This is substantially slower than using the errors estimated from the covariance matrix, but the results